 Even though earning and retaining tenure for demonstrated effectiveness is built into the new tenure law, districts are encouraged to recognize teachers who consistently demonstrate high levels of performance in other ways, too.
 Providing these teachers leadership opportunities, asking them to build professional development teams, and supporting their growth inside and beyond the classroom are some ways that districts can recognize and value these educators.

 In order to provide a targeted support system that will help all teachers increase their effectiveness, AchieveNJ requires that a teacher's professional development be linked to the results of annual evaluations.
 Teachers with Partially Effective or Ineffective summative ratings must receive more intensive supervision through a Corrective Action Plan (CAP).
 Once these teachers have increased their summative ratings to at least the Effective range, they no longer require a CAP.
 However, in circumstances where a tenured teacher's rating does not improve despite extra professional support, they may lose their tenure.
-This process is described in the table below.
+Please view this TEACHNJ Guide for more information.

 AchieveNJ provides substantially more information about a teacher's performance than was typically available before.
 By reflecting on data from multiple observations and student achievement measures, educators can focus professional learning goals to improve instruction, as explained below.